 |Research Interests:||Derivatives, Risk Management, Asset Pricing|

-Satyajit Karnik is assistant professor of finance at the Fox School of Business.
+Satyajit Karnik is an assistant professor of finance at the Fox School of Business.
 His teaching specialty lies in the fields of Derivatives and Risk Management.
 At the Fox School he has received the Faculty of the Year awards for the past three consecutive years in the MS programs in Finance.

-Prior to joining Temple he was Vice President of Research at the Global Association of Risk Professionals.
+Prior to joining Temple, he was Vice President of Research at the Global Association of Risk Professionals.
 He has taught at the Zicklin School of Business at CUNY and at the Gabelli School of Management at Fordham University.
-At Zicklin he was nominated for distinguished teaching award.
+At Zicklin he was nominated for a distinguished teaching award.
 Dr. Karnik has held several positions in the finance industry, primarily in the field of fixed income.
 He managed the analytics at Option One Mortgage Corp. in California and was responsible for developing default and prepayment models among other statistical analysis.
 While in California he taught finance at the Paul Merage School of Business at University of California, Irvine and at the Graziado School of Business at Pepperdine University.